MicrosoftDocs/memdocs/sccm/core/plan-design/security/plan-for-security.md

 -   The requirement to check the CRL for each connection to a site system that's configured to use a PKI certificate is greater than the following requirements:
     - Faster connections
     - Efficient processing on the client
-    - The risk of clients failing to connect to servers if they can't locate the CRL
+    - The risk of clients failing to connect to servers if the CRL cannot be located

 ###  <a name="BKMK_PlanningForRootCAs"></a> Plan for the PKI trusted root certificates and the certificate issuers list